0xProject/0x-protocol-specification/V2-Specification.md

 ## Executing a transaction

-### API

 A transaction may only be executed by calling the `executeTransaction` method of the Exchange contract. `executeTransaction` attempts to execute any function on the Exchange contract in the context of the transaction signer (rather than `msg.sender`).

 `executeTransaction` will revert under the following conditions:

-*   Reentrancy is attempted (e.g `executeTransaction` calls `executeTransaction` again).
+-   Reentrancy is attempted (e.g `executeTransaction` calls `executeTransaction` again).
-*   A transaction with an equivalent hash has already been executed.
+-   A transaction with an equivalent hash has already been executed.
-*   An invalid signature is submitted.
+-   An invalid signature is submitted.
-*   The execution of the provided data reverts.
-TODO: is this desired behavior?
+-   The execution of the provided data reverts.

 ```
 /// @dev Executes an exchange method call in the context of signer.